 Modern Slavery and Human Trafficking Statement

-The software/licensing business sector is not considered high risk relating to the Act and the Company does not enter into intricate supply chains, have multiple levels of contracting or subcontracting, or partner with businesses based in impoverished regions of the world where labour/employment laws are minimal or poorly enforced.
+The software/licensing business sector is not considered high risk in relation to the Modern Slavery Act 2015.
+The Company does not enter into intricate supply chains, have multiple levels of contracting or subcontracting, or partner with businesses based in impoverished regions of the world where labour/employment laws are minimal or poorly enforced.